Invoice Factoring Lets You Safely Offer Net 30-90 Day Selling Terms

 Invoice Factoring: Provide Credit Terms with Cash Flow Management

 Invoice factoring, also called factoring, helps businesses avoid cash flow shortages.
-Small companies and startups face the difficulty of paying employees and bills on time.
+Small companies and startups face difficulty paying employees and bills on time.
 With factoring, our clients can provide extended credit terms, which they, in turn, can sell to Bankers Factoring.

 Small businesses can offer 90-day terms, sell the invoices to Bankers Factoring, and receive up to 92% of the open receivable value within days.
 Invoice factoring is a cash flow management solution enabling business owners to forecast their cash flow.